The Chevy Silverado 1500 is an amazing pickup truck that has grabbed the attention of many. But with every other truck, maintenance is key.

 Specialty transmission fluid is not a very common type of transmission fluid because it is specially designed for a certain transmission type.

 Importantly, always use the recommended type of transmission fluid for your vehicle.

-Specialty transmission fluid, for example, only works with specified transmission, including dual-clutch and CVT models.
+Specialty transmission fluid, for example, only works with the specified transmission, including dual-clutch and CVT models.

 How to change transmission fluid Chevy Silverado 1500

 To keep your car running smoothly, it is important to know a thing or two about the transmission fluid.